skalenetwork/skale-consensus/README.md

 The consensus is under active improvement and research.

-## An important note about production readiness:

-The SKALE consensus is still in active development and contains bugs.
-This software should be regarded as _alpha software_.
-Development is still subject to competing the specification, security hardening, further testing, and breaking changes.  **This consensus engine has not yet been reviewed or audited for security.** Please see [SECURITY.md](SECURITY.md) for reporting policies.

 ## Installation Requirements

 SKALE consensus has been built and tested on Ubuntu 18.04 and later.

-The preferred build environment is currenty Ubuntu 22.04.
+The preferred build and execution environment is currenty Ubuntu 22.04.

 Ensure that the required packages are installed by executing: